juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 ## Proposed solution

-An improved version of the `Any<...>` construct will serve as the primary method for declaring an existential type.
+An improved version of the `P1 & P2` construct will serve as the primary method for declaring an existential type.

-Within the angle brackets `<` and `>` are one or more *requirements*.
-Requirements are separated by commas.
+An existential type is comprised of one or more *requirements*.
+Requirements are separated by `&`.
 After the requirements is an optional `where` clause, in which constraints are placed upon any associated types introduced by previous requirements.

-*TODO*: pending SE-0095, briefly describe how `Any` works, and how single-protocol Any<> works

-`Any<...>` with a class requirement but no protocol requirements is prohibited and will result in a compiler warning to use that class directly.
-For example, `Any<Any<NSView>>`, `Any<NSObject, Any<NSView>>`, and `Any<NSView>` are all prohibited.

 The following requirements are valid.
 Detailed descriptions follow.

 * **Any-class requirement**.
 This must be the first requirement, if present.
 This requirement consists of the keyword `class`, and requires the existential to be of any class type.

 * **Class requirement**.
 This must be the first requirement, if present.
 This requirement consists of the name of a class type, and requires the existential to be of a specific class or its subclasses.
+It cannot be the only requirement.

 * **Protocol requirement**.
 This requirement consists of the name of a protocol, and requires the existential to conform to the protocol.

-* **Nested `Any<...>`**.
-This requirement consists of another `Any<...>` construct.
+* **Nested existential**.
+This requirement consists of another existential construct, delineated using `()`.

-A summary of the `Any<...>` grammar can be found in the *Detailed Design* section.

 ### Any-class requirement